cristinagalisteo/gitana/README.md

 #### **Rerooting**
 Rerooting is as simple as using the `--root` option.
 It creates a new tree that is ready to edit.
-By default, it will set equivalent branch length but it can be edited by `--position`.
+By default, it will set equivalent branch length but it can be edited with `--position`.
 ```
 ## Reroot first:
 gitana.R --tree trees.file --root 29